PagerDuty/incident-response-docs/docs/before/complex_incidents.md

 1. A group of SME's are all working on the same analysis.

 1. The incident calls "feels crowded."
-This is a rather fuzzy metric, but most people can generally get a feeling when there's too many responders on the call.
+This is a rather fuzzy metric, but most people can generally get a feeling when there are too many responders on the call.

 ## Sub-Teams
 When it is identified that we have a complex incident, the Incident Commander will spin off sub-teams to work on each individual problem.
 We have three predefined sub-teams, which the Incident Commander may assign you to: Alpha, Bravo, and Charlie.
 Each team has its own Slack room and conference call bridge already set up and ready for use.